FeyAgape/Mobile-Web-Specialist-Lesson-Notes/React/README.md

 A React app is basically just a lot of components, setting state and passing props to one another.
 This tutorial will give you a real understanding of how to use props and state, you have by far the most important tools that you need!

-# Creating a React App
+# Creating a React App tutorial from [codeacademy](https://www.codecademy.com/articles/how-to-create-a-react-app)

 ## INTRODUCTION
 React is a user interface framework developed by Facebook.
 It has a quickly growing developer adoption rate and was ranked as the most loved language or technology in the 2017 Stackoverflow developer survey.
 This article will walk you through setting up your first React app and assumes you are familiar with text editors and command line navigation.
 We will be using the Node package manager (npm), so you will need to have Node installed.